matfin/slider/README.md

 ## About

-This is a simple slider plugin written in Pure Javascript, that is designed to be lightweight, fast and responsive.
+This is a simple slider plugin written in pure Javascript that is designed to be lightweight, fast and responsive.

 ## Installation